jrog20/FarrierApp/spec.md

 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
 => Horse: :name, (plus 9 more)

-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item
-=> Farrier, *NEED TO DO VALIDATIONS FOR /ALL/ OTHER MODELS - REQUIRED FILEDS*
+=> Farrier, Horse, Owner, Barn

 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)